Last Updated on April 19, 2023

 Ticket Info

 WinterLights is the best Outer Banks holiday tradition, so make sure to get your tickets this year to see why!
-Walk through and experience the lights, displays, and sounds that fill the 10-acre gardens.
+Walk through and experience the lights, displays, and sounds that fill the 10-acre gardens in Manteo.

-They even made sure to fill the indoor areas with festive trees and decorations.
+They even filled the indoor areas with festive trees and decorations.

-Ticket prices range from $7 to $12 depending on age, and the event is also dog friendly for an additional fee.
+Ticket prices range from $8 to $18 depending on age, and the event is also dog-friendly for a $6 additional fee.
 You must purchase tickets in advance, and this is a weather-dependent event.

-You can buy holiday gifts or plants from their Royal Exchange and enjoy outdoor holiday entertainment with a large open-air fire pit every Friday and Saturday night—except for December 24, 25, and 31.
+You can buy holiday gifts or plants from their Royal Exchange and enjoy outdoor holiday entertainment with a large open-air fire pit.

 Read More: Outer Banks Towns and The Best Restaurants on the Outer Banks